How to Write a Stellar “Why Columbia” Essay

 Columbia University wants to get to know you and what you can offer to the campus community.
 But they also want to know why you want to attend Columbia.
 There are several top colleges to choose from, and they want to know why Columbia called out to you.

 Trying to pinpoint an exact reason can be difficult, especially if you’re unsure of the “why.”
 Lucky for you, there’s not a right or wrong answer because every student is different.
-Read on learn how to ace the “Why Columbia” essay and maximize your chances of getting accepted!
+Read on to learn how to ace the “Why Columbia” essay and maximize your chances of getting accepted!

 Purpose of the “Why Columbia” Essay